Last Updated: May 7, 2014

 AB 484 requires all California LEAs to participate in the FT.
 Student participation requirements are as follows:

-- Grades 3-8: All students are expected to participate.
+- Grades three through eight: All students are expected to participate.

-- Grades 9-10: Only students selected for the scientific sample are expected to participate.
+- Grades nine and ten: Only students selected for the scientific sample are expected to participate.

 The only students exempt from participating in the Smarter Balanced FT are students who will take the California Alternate Performance Assessment (CAPA) and, for the English-language arts (ELA) FT only, English learners who have attended school in the United States for less than 12 months.

 - What are the benefits of participating in the spring 2014 FT?

 By participating in the Smarter Balanced FT, students, teachers, and administrators will receive valuable exposure to and experience with the California’s future assessment system.
 Students will gain hands-on experience with the functionality of innovative technology-enhanced items and newly designed performance tasks with related classroom activities.
 Teachers and administrators will gain valuable experience with administration logistics, which will help them better prepare for a smooth and successful participation in the operational assessments, which will begin in the 2014–15 school year.
 LEAs will benefit from learning where their technology gaps may be, enabling them to fully prepare for the operational assessments.
 California will benefit by having the diversity of its student population included in the analysis of test and item quality and development of achievement level scores and descriptors.

 - Can LEAs volunteer to be included in the scientific sample of the FT?

 No. The scientific sample will be determined by the California Department of Education (CDE) and Educational Testing Services (ETS).

 - For the Field Test, how does an LEA handle the issue of students without SSIDs? (added 25-April-2014)